sp94/Peacock.jl/paper/paper.md

 **C**rystals in **k**-space - otherwise known as
 `Peacock.jl` - is a Julia package for studying photonic crystals using the Plane Wave Expansion Method [@rumpf2006design].
-Photonic crystals are materials whose optical properties arise from the structure of the material [@yablonovitch1987inhibited; @john1987strong], and `Peacock.jl` is named for the irridescent colours of peacock feathers which arise not from pigmentation but from their photonic crystal structure [@zi2003coloration], as shown in \autoref{fig:zoom}.
+A photonic crystal is a material whose optical properties arise from its periodic structure [@yablonovitch1987inhibited; @john1987strong], and `Peacock.jl` is named for the irridescent colours of peacock feathers which arise not from pigmentation but from the scattering of light by photonic crystals [@zi2003coloration], as shown in \autoref{fig:zoom}.

 The response of a photonic crystal is strongest